 Question 4: Why should we hire you?

-- You can deliver outstanding results
+- Can deliver outstanding results

-- You will fit in with the team
+- Will fit in with the team

 A good sales pitch will be concise, show your enthusiasm for your role and also highlight your main strengths.